mark-mcdermott/drivetracks-wip-nuxt3/README.md

 ```
 - to `~/app/frontend/package.json` in the `scripts` section add:
 ```
-"test": "npx vitest"
+"vitest": "npx vitest",
+"test": "concurrently 'cd ~/app/backend && RAILS_ENV=test rails server' 'npm run test'"
 ```
-- `npm run test` -> vitest should run (it will try to run, but there are no tests yet)
+- `npm run test` -> backend should start and then vitest should run (it will try to run, but there are no tests yet)

 ### Placeholder Hello World Homepage
 - `cd ~/app/frontend`